Ringlegged earwig: Description

 Adult Euborellia annulipes are typically dark brown, and 10 mm to 25 mm in length.
 It is a wingless species, and like most earwigs, the females are larger than the males.
 Their legs are a pale brown color, and have a noticeable dark band around the middle of the femur, or occasionally the tibia, hence their common name.
 Their antenna generally have sixteen segments, although other numbers are possible.

 Their cerci share similar characteristics to most earwigs, as males' cerci are more curved than females'.
 Further sex differences can be found in the species abdomen: males have ten abdominal segments, while females have eight.

 Discovery and habitat

 Described by Hippolyte Lucas in 1847, the ringlegged earwig has been known to inhabit the United States since 1902.
-Over the years, it has obtained a cosmopolitan status, documented across Canada, Central and Southern America, Europe, India, China, Japan, and others.
+Over the years, it has obtained a cosmopolitan status, documented all over the world.

 The species, like other earwigs, tends to inhabit both tropical and temperate climates.